terrasky-labs/wildcat/docs/source/index.rst

 ..
-Wildcat documentation master file, created by sphinx-quickstart on Sat Mar 10 17:08:07 2018.
+Wildqat documentation master file, created by sphinx-quickstart on Sat Mar 10 17:08:07 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Wildcat's documentation!
+Welcome to Wildqat's documentation!
 ===================================

 Overview
 --------

-Wildcat is an open source Python SDK to develop apps for solving Ising problems.
+Wildqat is an open source Python SDK to develop apps for solving Ising problems.
 It is installable on your PC so that you can quickly start solving them.
 Currently, the SDK includes local Simulated Annealing solver, but you can connect our server to use solvers/resources out there.